William H. Pauley III: Notable decisions

 Pauley oversaw the criminal proceedings against Ben-ami Kadish, who in 2009 pleaded guilty to conspiracy to act as an unregistered agent of Israel and admitted to leaked classified U.S. military documents to an Israeli agent in 1985.
 In 2009, Pauley sentenced Kadish to a $50,000 fine, declining to impose a prison sentence in light of the defendant's age and health (Kadish was 85 years old at the time).
 Pauley stated: "This offense is a grave one that implicates the national security of the United States.
 Why it took the government 23 years to charge Mr. Kadish is shrouded in mystery."

 In December 2013, Pauley dismissed a lawsuit brought by the American Civil Liberties Union against the National Security Agency, ACLU v.
 Clapper, over the NSA's bulk collection of metadata on nearly every phone call made in the United States being legal under Section 215 of the Patriot Act.
 Pauley's ruling contrasted with the opposite ruling by Judge Richard J. Leon in a similar case in the District of Columbia, Klayman v.
 Obama.
 The Second Circuit Court of Appeals reversed Pauley's ruling in May 2015 and remanded the case for further consideration.

 Pauley presided over the hearing in August 2018, which saw Michael Cohen, the former personal lawyer of Donald Trump, plead guilty to five counts of tax evasion, one count of providing false information to a credit institution, and two counts of campaign finance law violations.
 Cohen implicated Donald Trump in the hush money scandal, which involved payments to Karen McDougal and Stormy Daniels in exchange for the women's silence about alleged affairs with Trump (see Stormy Daniels–Donald Trump scandal).
 In December 2018, Pauley sentenced Cohen to three years in prison.

 In November 2018, Pauley declined to approve a proposed settlement in a case brought by the U.S. Attorney's Office against the New York City Housing Authority (NYCHA), the city's long-troubled public housing authority.
 Pauley ruled that the proposed settlement was "not fair, reasonable or consistent with the public interest" because it had insufficient enforcement mechanisms to address poor conditions in public housing.
 Pauley criticized the city's mismanagement of NYCHA, and suggested that the federal United States Department of Housing and Urban Development had also failed to perform its legal responsibility.

 Personal life

-Pauley was married to Kimberly until his death.
+Pauley was married to his wife Kimberly Garneau until his death.
 Together, they had three sons.

 Pauley died on the morning of July 6, 2021, at his home in East Quogue, New York, from bile duct cancer.